What's New: From the Lab

 July 27th, 2023

 The Best Fairway Wood Shafts – 2023 Edition continues to see performance improvements in both distance (ball speed, spin) and accuracy.
 New shaft technology from Fujikura, Project X, Mitsubishi Chemical Golf, and Graphite Design are leading the way.
 Performance improvements in fairway woods from every manufacturer over the last couple of years are big.
 They rival what we have seen in driver technology!
 Read about the best fairway woods for 2023.
+We will be creating a new list for 2024 starting in February, 2024.
 Why is getting the RIGHT shaft so important?
 Technology advancements in fairway wood heads continue to lower CG (center of gravity), increase MOI (moment of inertia) and increase forgiveness.
 Depending on the age of your existing fairway woods, your old shaft is likely not right for new heads.
 And mass-produced stock shafts are not designed to fit your swing.
 The proper fit shaft in your fairway woods ensures that new tech delivers on consistency, accuracy and distance.
 The short answer in fitting fairway wood shafts is to choose a shaft that has a little more weight than your driver.
-And we typically start with a slightly softer tip section to help get the ball in the air.
-Learn what happens when your shaft is not right for your swing.
-Schedule...
+And we typically start with a slightly softer tip section to help get the ball in the air....
 Read More

 Best Fairway Woods 2023 and Recommendations